ScottTodd/iree/docs/website/docs/reference/bindings/c-api.md

     There are multiple ways to distribute and depend on C/C++ projects, each with varying levels of portability, flexibility, and toolchain compatibility.
-IREE aims to support common configurations and platforms, but there is no official package manager for C/C++ like there is for languages such as Python.
+IREE aims to support common configurations and platforms.

 ## Compiler API

-The IREE compiler

-* link against a monolithic shared object, call across a versioned API
+The IREE compiler is structured as a monolithic shared object with a dynamic plugin system allowing for extensions.
+The shared object exports symbols for versioned API functions.

-* plugin architecture
-* optional components to reduce binary size
-* bring your own LLVM / linker / backend
+When building from source, optional components may be disabled to reduce binary size and improve build times.
+There are also options for using your own LLVM or linking in external target backends.

 <!-- TODO(scotttodd): accessibility labels -->
 ```mermaid